 - Buxus microphylla var. japonica

 If it’s a little too late for that, you can reduce the population by pruning prior to adult emergence or after eggs are laid.
 Some insecticides can be used, but control is difficult, as the application needs to be timed with the emergence of the adults.
 Sprays containing bifenthrin, carbaryl, cyfluthrin, or malathion can all be used to treat these insects on boxwood bushes.

 Eurytetranychus buxi is a spider mite – the boxwood mite to be exact.
 These boxwood shrub pests feed on the underside of the leaves, leaving them stippled with tiny white or yellow spots.
 Both European and American boxwoods are susceptible to boxwood mites.
 Japanese boxwood is a bit more resistant.
 High nitrogen fertilizer applications coincide with large populations of boxwood mites.
 As with other types of spider mites, these pests overwinter as eggs on the underside of the leaves.
 They then hatch in May with another generation on the way in 2-3 weeks.
-Since this means multiple generation per year, treating these bugs on boxwoods is imperative as early in the season as possible.
+Since this means multiple generations per year, treating these bugs on boxwoods is imperative as early in the season as possible.
 The mites are most active in the spring and early summer and at their worst when conditions are dry and dusty.
 Complete defoliation can occur if the infestation is heavy.
 To treat boxwood mites, you can try and wash them from the plants with a stream of water.
 Also, horticultural oil is effective.
 For an aggressive treatment, apply products containing abamectin, bifenthrin, malathion, or oxythioquinox in the first two weeks of May to get a jump on the population.

 Another common insect marauder is the boxwood psyllid (Cacopsylla busi).
 While this is a less serious pest than the above mentioned, it can still wreak plenty of havoc on your boxwoods.
 The damage is purely cosmetic with cupping of leaves and affected twig growth.
 The psyllid afflicts all boxwoods, but the American boxwood is most susceptible.
-Like the spider mite, the boxwood psyllid overwinters as a tiny, orange egg which hatches in the spring when the buds of the plant open.
+Like the spider mite, the boxwood psyllid overwinters as a tiny, orange egg that hatches in the spring when the buds of the plant open.
 The nymphs begin feeding on the plant right away.
 At this stage, the insects damage the plant, causing the leaves to cup.
 The cupping provides a hiding place for the psyllid as well as protection.
 They become winged adults by early June and then mate.
 The females lay their eggs between the bud scales of the boxwood to overwinter until the next spring.
 There is one population per year.
 To control psyllids, apply the same insecticides mentioned above in early May when the young have hatched.

 Additional Insects on Boxwood Bushes